wymli/tcp_serve_mux/README.md

 # tcp_serve_mux
 a serve mux used in tcp net.conn using go generics with go1.18beta1
+just an example demo for learning go generics or type parameters in go1.18